ESXi USB Passthrough Guide: How to Connect USB Device to VMware VMs

 These methods allow you to use the device for an ESXi datastore while still passing through other USB devices to VMs.

-Data backup for ESXi is always important.
-Vinchin is a powerful software that specializes in virtual machine backup and migration.
+USB-dependent workloads can still experience corruption, hardware failure, accidental deletion, ransomware, or VM issues.
+Vinchin Backup & Recovery is a powerful software that specializes in virtual machine backup and migration.
 It is designed to work seamlessly with VMware ESXi and other mainstream virtualization platforms like Hyper-V, Proxmox, oVirt, OLVM, XCP-ng, etc.

 The web console is simple and easy to use.
 Here’s how you can backup your ESXi VMs with Vinchin: